ropensci-archive/tl/inst/pages/base/grepl.md

-base::grepl
+# base::grepl

-Pattern Matching and Replacement
+pattern Matching and Replacement

 - find a pattern in a string
 `grepl("pattern", string)`

-- find a pattern in a string (non case sensitive) `grepl("pattern", string, ignore.case = TRUE)`
+- find a pattern in a string (non case sensitive)
+`grepl("pattern", string, ignore.case = TRUE)`